GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/10/index.md

 Select **More options** > **More tools** > **WebAuthn** to open the WebAuthn tab.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/5FjbhXHqEKYflSyEhWon.png", alt="WebAuthn tab", width="800", height="512" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/5FjbhXHqEKYflSyEhWon.png", alt="WebAuthn tab", width="800", height="512" %}

 Prior to the new **WebAuthn** tab, there was no native WebAuthn debugging support on Chrome.
 Developers needed physical authenticators to test their web application with Web Authentication API.